ironhack-labs/lab-javascript-chronometer/readme.md

 In this lesson, we are going to create a Chronometer.
 Chronometers are very common in a lot of sports, like car racing, athletism, etc. In this case, we are going to create a Chronometer to count how many minutes and seconds we use to do the Ironhack Exercises!

 Our Chronometer will have an LCD Screen, where we will see the minutes and seconds moving forward.
-It will also have two different buttons, that will change their behaviour depending on the status of the Chronometer.
+It will also have two different buttons, that will change their behavior depending on the status of the Chronometer.
 For example, the start button will become stop button when the Chronometer is running.

 Last, but not least, we are going to add a Split functionality, that will be very helpful to remember how many time we spent in each iteration of the exercise.
 Every time we finish an iteration, we will be able to press the split button, so we will know how hard or easy it was.